14 Easy Ways To Ask How Are You In Tagalog

 Nothing much.Wala masyado

-As I end this article, I hope that I was able to shed light and spark your interest in the most legit ways on how to sound like a legit Tagalog speaker when asking and answering How are you in Tagalog.
-If you enjoyed this post, feel free to share it on social media and help us spread the word on what the Philippines and its language have to offer!
+As I end this article, I hope that I was able to shed light and spark your interest in the most legit ways on how to sound like a native Tagalog speaker when asking and answering How are you in Tagalog.
+If you enjoyed this post, feel free to share it on social media and help us spread the word about what the Philippines and its language offer!

 Leave a Reply